 Optional[str]

-Type of the data e.g. "table"
+Type of the resource

 Resource title according to the specs It should a human-oriented title of the resource.